naibaf-1/GNOME-Wallpaper-Collection/README.md

    - Wheter you want me to make a time-shifted or auto-switching wallpaper.
 Both is fine too.
 4) Wait until I add your wallpaper to this project
 5) Check if everything is fine with you.
 If not please contact me via the E-Mail from above again.

-   *(The moment your wallpaper is part of this project meaning I added it you will be listed as an "Image contributor".)*
+*(The moment your wallpaper was added to this project you will be listed as a "Image contributor".)*

 #### You want to learn it
-If you want to learn how to create such an wallpaper for GNOME yourself, feel free to open an discussion, but please clarify in its header wheter its about time-shifting or auto-switching wallpapers.
+If you want to learn how you can create such an GNOME wallpaper, feel free to open an discussion.
+But please clarify in its header wheter its about time-shifting or auto-switching wallpapers.

 **Please respect the copyright of the images you use.
 If you don't own the copyright or if you aren't allowed to publish these images don't add them to this project.
 I'm not able to prove that, but using others images without permission might be a crime!
 So check its license first.**